 Wally is survived by his children, Michelle (Chet) Stevens, Roosevelt; Stephanie Vandver, Springville; Wendy (Bart) Rasmussen, Roosevelt; 13 grandchildren; one great-grandson; a brother, Walter Lamar (Billie) Graves, Layton, and numerous nieces and nephews.

 He was preceded in death by his wife, Gwen; his parents; and his siblings, Louise Braithwaite, Max Graves, Maxine Sercomb, Marvin Graves, Myrna Peine, and Gordon Graves.

 Funeral services will be held on Saturday, November 23, 2019, at 11:00 a.m. at the Roosevelt 2nd Ward Chapel of the Church of Jesus Christ of Latter-day Saints, 250 West 200 North.
 There will be a viewing on Friday from 6-8 p.m. at the Hullinger Mortuary and from 10-10:45 a.m.
 Saturday at the church.

 Burial will be in the Neola Cemetery with Military Honors presented by the Roosevelt American Legion and the Patriot Guard Riders.

-To send flowers to Wallace "Wally" Patten Graves' family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Wallace "Wally" Patten Graves, please visit our floral store.